In email, letters, and memos that include a request, writers often end with one of these statements:

-In comments on another blog post this week, one writer said she hated “Thank you in advance” and another wanted to know why the phrase deserves hatred.
+In comments on another blog post, one reader said she hated “Thank you in advance” and another wanted to know why the phrase deserves hatred.

 People hate the phrase for a couple of reasons.
 One is that it feels presumptuous.
 The writer presumes that you will provide what is requested and so is “thanking you in advance.”
 Would the proper response be “You are welcome in advance”?
 That silly suggestion shows how “Thank you in advance” comes across wrong.